 - FREE Two-Day Shipping on millions of items.

 - No minimum order size.

 - Instant streaming of thousands of movies and TV shows.

 - Unlimited, ad-free access to over a million songs and hundreds of playlists.

-With that being said, you can see more information also @ Twitch Prime 30 Days Free (ends on 30th December 2020).
+With that being said, you can see more information also @ Twitch Prime 30 Days Free.

 Basically you’ll get Amazon Prime but they’re just showcasing Twitch Prime as a special promotion.